The Who, What, Where, When and Sometimes, Why.

 Findings from a large randomized clinical trial showed taking tamoxifen for 10 years reduced the risk of breast cancer recurrence and death more than taking tamoxifen for 5 years [98].

-These findings have led to increased use of tamoxifen for more than 5 years, especially among premenopausal women who can’t take aromatase inhibitors and women with higher stage breast cancers.
+These findings have led to increased use of tamoxifen for more than 5 years, especially among premenopausal women who can’t take aromatase inhibitors and women with breast cancers at higher risk of recurrence.

 Taking tamoxifen for a longer time means a continued risk of health effects, such as endometrial cancer (cancer of the lining of the uterus) [98].
 For premenopausal women, tamoxifen may also impact fertility.